WowDevTools/Everlook/README.md

 * No format-specific export functions have been implemented.
 * The export queue does not work beyond the UI.
 * Everlook lacks any testing on Windows-based systems.
+* Model rendering is not fully fleshed out.
-* Standard models are not rendered in the viewport.
+* Animations are not yet supported.
+* The audio controls do nothing.

 ### Useful Information
 * Everlook will mark files that have been deleted in the archives with red colour and an exclamation mark icon in the file explorer.
 However, it will still allow you to access the underlying file.